 And how the Mexican revolution in 1910 changed the country forever.
 Modern-day Mexico does have its issues, I’m not going to deny that.
-But something that never fails to fascinate me about the country is how, through everything, the people maintain such a cheerful persona, knocking back a cerveza, listening to passionate Latin love songs and have parades with giant puppets and absurd fancy dress outfits.
+But something that never fails to draw me to the country is how, through everything, the people maintain such a cheerful and welcoming persona, and keep their culture vibrant and alive.

 The country does have some issues, although as a tourist it’s unlikely you’ll run into them, but the Mexican ability to remain positive throughout it all is something that I’ll always admire.

 It’s Safer than You Think

 If I had a peso for every time I heard “but is it safe?”
 I could get extortionately drunk on Mezcal every night for the rest of my life.

-I could write a book on this – maybe I will, one day – so I’ll just give you the sparknotes version right now.
+I could write a book on this – maybe I will, one day – so I’ll just give you the SparkNotes version right now.

 Don’t walk around after dark in some areas (tourist areas are generally fine, but it might be safer to take a taxi), and don’t walk around after midnight anywhere.
-Zip valuables away.

 The most common incident you might face as a traveller is pickpocketing, the second most common is mugging.